 Yes!
 As of this year, still photographs are allowed on the public tour – but only from compact cameras and smartphones.
 Video is not permitted.
 And leave those selfie sticks with your purse.
 Better yet, leave the selfie sticks at home – most museums don’t allow them either.

 Once you are inside, the tour is self-guided and will take about a half an hour.
-You are shown through several rooms that they use for entertaining.
+Though the White House has 135 rooms in total, you are only shown through several rooms that they use for entertaining.
 You will NOT see the family living quarters, the Oval Office or the West Wing.
 Small tip: there are secret service agents in every room, you can interact with them and ask them questions, they are usually really nice and very informative.
 Check out our virtual tour section for more insight.

 There is no White House Metro Station.
 The closest metro stop to the tour entrance is Metro Center (red, orange, blue and silver lines) (take the 13th Street exit).
 When you come up the escalators, you will be facing 13th Street.
 Take 13th Street south (downhill) and make a right turn on E Street and proceed straight until you reach 15th Street.
 McPherson Square Metro station (orange, blue and silver lines) is also close to the White House.
 We strongly recommend using our Google Map for directions to the tour entry point.